 The feast of Pascha – Easter Sunday

-If you are not visiting family or friends in Athens during Greek Orthodox Easter, don’t despair because the feast of Easter Sunday is well celebrated throughout Athens but especially in the old city of Plaka.
+If you are not visiting family or friends in Athens during Greek Orthodox Easter, don’t despair because the feast of Easter Sunday is well celebrated throughout Athens, especially at the traditional meat tavernas which you can find in the outer suburbs of Athens and in the central old city of Plaka.
 Tavernas will be alive with music and a feast of lamb and other meats are cooked on a spit around the neighbourhood.
 This is the day where the fasting period ends and Greek Orthodox Christians can reintroduce meat into their diet.
 Although a public holiday in Athens, Easter Sunday is one of the most lively days on the calendar.

 Greek Orthodox Easter in Athens is an opportunity to experience the most spiritual period in Greece ending with one of its largest celebrations.